-Spring 2017 Course Dates: The class runs from March 14th to May 20th, with 9 Tuesday evening (6-8:30pm) lectures, and 5 field trip days.
+Spring 2019 Course Dates: March 13 - May 18.
 Evening classes meet at the UC Cooperative Extension Office in Ukiah, unless otherwise noted.
-Saturday field trips meet at HREC (carpools from outlying areas may be arranged) and will run from 8:30am-2:30 pm March 25, April 1, April 22, and May 20 (graduation: families & alum invited), with one overnight May 6-7 Saturday 9am-2pm Sunday.
+Saturday field trips meet at HREC (carpools from outlying areas may be arranged).
 Participants must attend all evening classes.
 Only one evening class session can be missed to complete the certificate.
 One field trip can be missed without make-up work.

 Scholarships: A limited number of need-based scholarships are available.
 Scholarship applicants need not register until they are informed of their status.
-Applicants will be notified of their status by January 31 and all applicants for scholarship will be extended early registration rates until February 15 regardless if they are awarded a scholarship.
-Apply for a scholarship here by January 31.
+Applicants will be notified of their status and all applicants for scholarship will be extended early registration rates regardless if they are awarded a scholarship.

 Course Instructor: Jennifer Riddell, PhD is a plant biologist focusing on biological monitoring of environmental health, including air quality and forest health; land use management support; and agro-ecology.
 Her background also includes policy for conservation and environmental sustainability.